-Employment - According to the most recent Census estimates available, 38,852 people in Glendale were employed in management, business, arts, or science occupations (the single largest group) in 2015 with inflation-adjusted median annual earnings of \$60,658.
-The Census' American Community Survey (ACS) also found 24,366 employed in sales and office occupations (second largest) with median annual earnings of \$36,284, and 15,714 employees in service occupations (the third largest group) with median annual earnings of \$20,233.
-Median household income was \$52,574 for the year, and the poverty rate was 14.6% according to Census records.
-Monthly reports from the California Employment Development Department (EDD) Labor Market Information Division (LMID) indicate 102,900 individuals, ages 16 and older worked in Glendale in June 2017.
+According to Census data, occupational employment data shows the following results based on 2012-2016 American Consumer Survey (ACS) Five-Year Estimates: 40,770 people in Glendale were employed in management, business, arts, or science occupations (the single largest group) with median annual earnings of \$66,294; 24,253 were employed in sales and office occupations (second largest) with median annual earnings of \$40,632; and 15,942 were employed in service occupations (the third largest group) with median annual earnings of \$29,542.
+Median household income for Glendale residents recorded at \$56,069, and the poverty rate was 14.7%, according to ACS.
 The information provided below includes additional employment statistics pertaining to the City of Glendale and the surrounding region.

 - Unemployment Levels In December 2007, at the start of the Great Recession, the Glendale unemployment rate was 4.8%; by the (reported) end of the Recession in June 2010, the rate had peaked to 10.1% and declined to 8.1% in June 2013, demonstrating the recovery period following the Recession.
-In marked contrast to its Great Recession peak, Glendale unemployment measured 5.1% in June 2017, recording a slightly higher rate than its 4.8% pre-recession level. - Industry Employment Status According to the ACS, by employment, the top six (6) Glendale industries in 2015 were: Educational, Healthcare and Social Assistance (22,661), Professional, Scientific, and Technical Services (11,534), Retail (10,802), the Arts, Entertainment and Recreation (8,369), Finance and Insurance and Real Estate (7,114) and Manufacturing (6,368). - Large Employers DreamWorks Animation, Walt Disney Imagineering, Glendale Adventist, and Glendale Memorial Medical Center remained among the City's largest employers in FY 2016-17.
+The Glendale unemployment rate again measured 4.8% in June 2018, equaling its pre-recession level. - Industry Employment Status According to Dunn & Bradstreet, by employment, the top six Glendale industries in 2017 were: Healthcare with 17,075 employed earning an average salary of \$46,016 and recording a Location Quotient (LQ) for the industry of 1.35.
+An industry recording an LQ of 1.00 or more, demonstrates a local concentration of the industry located in the City of Glendale that is equal to or higher than the national average.
+The Retail industry recorded 15,241 employed earning an average salary of \$36,935 and an LQ of 1.35, while Professional Services recorded 8,564 employed with an average salary of \$102,863 and an LQ of 1.07.
+The fourth industry is Public Administration and Education with 11,333 employed earning an average salary of \$67,828 and an LQ of 0.66; Information Based Industries with 5,563 employed earning an average salary of \$120,937 and an LQ of 1.67; and Eating and Drinking with 6,965 employed earning an average salary of \$22,461 and an LQ of 0.96. - Large Employers DreamWorks Animation, Walt Disney Imagineering, Glendale Adventist, and Glendale Memorial Medical Center remained among the City's largest employers in FY 2017-18.

-- Fastest Growing Occupations Current EDD projections indicate that through 2024 the fastest growing occupations in Los Angeles County will include:
+Fastest Growing Occupations - Current EDD projections indicate that through 2024 the fastest growing occupations in Los Angeles County will include:

-- Personal Care Aides
+- 1. Personal Care Aides

-- Statisticians
+- 2. Statisticians

-- Reinforcing Iron and Rebar Workers
+- 3. Reinforcing Iron and Rebar Workers

-- Brickmasons and Blockmasons
+- 4. Brickmasons and Blockmasons

-- Helpers-Brickmasons, Blockmasons, Stonemasons, and Tile and Marble Setters
+- 5. Helpers-Brickmasons, Blockmasons, Stonemasons, and Tile and Marble Setters

-- Cooks.
-Restaurant
+- 6. Cooks, Restaurant

-- Nurse Practitioners
+- 7. Nurse Practitioners

-- Floor Layers, Except Carpet, Wood, and Hard Tiles
+- 8. Floor Layers, Except Carpet, Wood, and Hard Tiles

-- Home Health Aides
+- 9. Home Health Aides

-- Web Developers
+- 10. Web Developers

-- Operations Research Analysts
+- 11. Operations Research Analysts

-- Occupational Therapy Assistants
+- 12. Occupational Therapy Assistants

-- Law Teachers, Postsecondary
+- 13. Law Teachers, Postsecondary

-- Massage Therapists
+- 14. Massage Therapists

-- Roofers
+- 15. Roofers

-- Physical Therapist Aides
+- 16. Physical Therapist Aides

-- Biomedical Engineers
+- 17. Biomedical Engineers

-- Helpers-Painters, Paperhangers, Plasterers, and Stucco Masons
+- 18. Helpers-Painters, Paperhangers, Plasterers, and Stucco Masons

-- Combined Food Preparation and Serving Workers, Including Fast Food
+- 19. Combined Food Preparation and Serving Workers, Including Fast Food

-- Marriage and Family Therapists
+- 20. Marriage and Family Therapists

-Trends - EDD also reports that industry employment, which includes self-employment, private household workers, farm, and non-farm employment in Los Angeles County, is expected to reach 5,063,300 by 2024, an increase of 12.7% between 2014 and 2024.
-Further, 12 of 13 non-farm industry sectors are projected to grow in this ten-year period.
+Trends - The EDD-LMID also reports that industry employment, which includes self-employment, private household workers, farm, and nonfarm employment in Los Angeles County, is expected to reach 5,063,300 by 2024, an increase of 12.7% over the 10-year projections period.
+12 of 13 nonfarm industry sectors are projected to grow between 2014 and 2024.